inkdrop/chathub-backend/README.md

 **Dependencies**

 * Java 8
-* PostgreSQL 9.5 or superior
+* PostgreSQL 9.4 or superior
-* RabbitMQ
+* RabbitMQ 3
-* Redis (3.x)
+* Redis

 **Installation**

-1. Install Maven if needed
-2. Clone the project
+1. Clone the project
-3. Create a database called `chatroom` on PostgreSQL
+2. Create a database called `chatroom` on PostgreSQL

 ## Running
 ```